pabenito/software-engineering-wiki/docs/project_management/introducction.md

 Project management consists of managing resources in the best possible way to chieve the company's objectives efficiently.

-## Glossary

-### Definitions

--**Organization**: A group of people who work together in an organized way for a shared purpose.
-[Cambridge Dicctionary](https://dictionary.cambridge.org/dictionary/english/organization)

--**Vision**: Outlines what you want to become and how you want to impact society and its people.
-Future-focused.
-[Quick Sprout](https://www.quicksprout.com/vision-and-mission-statement)

--**Mision**: Primary goals, purposes, and values of an organization.
-Present-focused.
-[Quick Sprout](https://www.quicksprout.com/vision-and-mission-statement)

--**Resources**: Capital and workers.

--**Project**: A project is a temporary endeavor undertaken by a company or organization, i.e. creation of a new product or service.
-[Northeastern University](https://www.northeastern.edu/graduate/blog/project-management-vs-portfolio-management-vs-program-management)

--**Program**: A group of projects that are similar or related to one another, and which are often managed and coordinated as a group instead of independently.
-[Northeastern University](https://www.northeastern.edu/graduate/blog/project-management-vs-portfolio-management-vs-program-management)

--**Portfolio**: A group of different programs and/or projects within the same organization, which may be related or unrelated to one another.
-[Northeastern University](https://www.northeastern.edu/graduate/blog/project-management-vs-portfolio-management-vs-program-management)

--**Internal service**: A service for _organization_'s employees.

--**External service**: A service for _organization_'s clients.

-### Acronyms

--**NGO**: Non-Governmental Organization.
--**IT**: Information Technology.

 ## Orgatization

 _Organizations_ are guided by theirs _vision_ and _mission_, so they must manage their _resources_ efficiently to fulfil them.
 This gap (the "manage") between _vision_ and _mission_ and _resources_ is where project management comes in.